Lavinium/04-bun-htmx/README.md

-# bun-docker: file based routing
+# bun, docker, file-based-routing, htmx

 starter kit

-does not include hydration
+does not use JSX

 accepting PRs for video tutorials